Canon 80D vs Panasonic GF7

 It is notable that the 80D has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 80D and the GF7 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the GF7 have been discontinued, but can regularly be found used on ebay.
 The GF7 was replaced by the Panasonic GX850, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 80D and GF7 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Panasonic GF7 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Panasonic GF7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.